 We were to be on the next bus from their terminal to their pier at Donsak.
 7:30am.
 This cost us 230 Baht each including the ferry ticket to Koh Samui.
 It would take 90 minutes from the bus station to the pier.
 The ride was very pleasant with a lot of countryside to look at outside the window.
 Very relaxing at this time of the morning.

 Leg 3 – Seatran ferry from Donsak Pier, Surat Thani to Nathon Pier, Koh Samui

 Ahhh the Seatran Ferry, how I loved seeing you for the first time!
-The ferry was so large and took both passengers and vehicles across the ocean to Koh Samui.
-Seriously, if you are heading to Koh Samui from Surat Thani, please take this ferry!
+The Seatran ferry from Surat Thani to Koh Samui was wonderfully large and sturdy looking and carried both passengers and vehicles safely across the ocean.
+Seriously, if you are heading to Koh Samui from Surat Thani, take this ferry!